How to prepare your aquarium for a hurricane or severe winter storm or summer storm

 Of course, you could get a Backup electrical generator –this is a piece of equipment that will not unlike the system I concocted in the section above.
 The generators typically work on diesel or gasoline fuel.
 Energy from the combustion engine is converted into electricity.
 Backup generators can create a lot more electricity and can be used to provide power for your refrigerator and other essential electrical items in your home.

-How to prepare your aquarium for a hurricane or winter storm: Summary
+How to prepare your aquarium for a hurricane or severe storm: Summary

 Thanks for reading this article on how to prepare your aquarium for a hurricane or winter storm.
 I think you have seen that involves a little bit of planning/preparation, finding alternate sources of power, and some down-sizing to use only the most critical life-sustaining equipment in your aquarium.
 I hope the information contained in this article helps you prepare your aquarium for a hurricane or winter storm.